Decay Rate of Iterated Integrals of Branched Rough Paths: Branched Rough paths: Notation and Terminology

 \section{Branched Rough paths: Notation and Terminology}

+We first recall the setting of the Connes-Kreimer \cite{Connes Kremier} Hopf algebra which indexes Branched rough paths.
 A rooted tree is a connected, rooted graph such that for every vertex in the graph, there exists a unique path from the root to the vertex.
 Let $\mathcal{T}$ denote the set of rooted trees.
 The empty tree will be denoted by $1$.
 A \textit{forest} is a finite set of rooted trees.
 The set of forests will be denoted by $\mathcal{F}$.
 We will identify two trees $\tau_{1}$ and $\tau_{2}$ if the forests obtained by removing the respective roots from $\tau_{1}$ and $\tau_{2}$ are equal.
 We define a commutative multiplication $\cdot$ on $\mathcal{F}$ by

 Let $\bullet$ denote the rooted tree consisted of a single vertex.
 We will use a bold symbol (e.g. $\boldsymbol{\tau}$) to denote a forest while using the normal symbol (e.g. $\tau$) to denote a rooted tree.
 For $\boldsymbol{\sigma}=\left\{ \tau_{1},\ldots,\tau_{n}\right\} \in\mathcal{F}$, where $\tau_{1},\ldots,\tau_{n}$ are rooted non-empty trees, let $\left[\boldsymbol{\sigma}\right]_{\bullet}$ denote the rooted tree obtained by joining the roots of $\tau_{1},\ldots,\tau_{n}$ to the vertex $\bullet$.
 Note that $\mathcal{F}$ is the set freely generated by elements of the form $\left\{ \bullet\right\} $, through the operations of $\cdot$ and $\boldsymbol{\sigma}\rightarrow\left[\boldsymbol{\sigma}\right]_{\bullet}$.
 These two operations in fact correspond to the two fundamental operations in rough path theory, namely the multiplication between path components and the integration against a path.